 Eligible children are your children.
 They must, at the date of your death:

-be your natural child (who must be born within 12 months of your death), or
+be your natural child (who must be born before, or within 12 months of, your death)

 be your adopted child, or

-be your step-child or a child accepted by you as being a member of your family (This doesn’t include a child you sponsor for charity) and be dependent on you.
+be your step-child or a child accepted by you as being a member of your family and be dependent on you.
+This doesn’t include a child you sponsor for charity.

-Eligible children must meet the following conditions:
+Eligible children must:

 be under age 18, or

-be aged 18 or over and under 23 and in full-time education or vocational training (although Your administering authority can continue to treat the child as an eligible child notwithstanding a break in full-time education or vocational training), or
+be aged between 18 and 23 and in full-time education or vocational training.
+Your administering authority can continue to treat the child as an eligible child notwithstanding a break in full-time education or vocational training, or

 be unable to engage in gainful employment because of physical or mental impairment and either: